-Annually, personnel from the Physical Plant Department perform a fire and safety inspection in each residence hall room at NVU.
+Annually personnel from the Physical Plant Department perform a fire and safety inspection in each residence hall room at NVU.
 Typically fire and safety inspections are conducted nightly by Public Safety officers in each residence hall.
-The goal is to ensure exterior doors are accessible to authorized persons and that exit signs, life safety equipment, and points of egress are clearly marked and available for use.
-Room fire safety inspections are conducted on a regular basis in the residence halls.
+The goal is to ensure exterior doors are accessible to authorized persons and that exit signs, life safety equipment, and points of egress are marked and available for use.
+Room fire safety inspections are conducted regularly in the residence halls by residence life staff.
 Most often, these inspections take place during scheduled breaks.